-FIND provides access to information about past adoptions that are connected to Victoria, including Intercountry Adoptions.
-FIND can also help people who were adopted in the United Kingdom.
+FIND (the Service) provides access to information about past adoptions that are connected to Victoria, including Inter-country Adoptions.
+The Service can also help people who were adopted in the United Kingdom.

-As well as accessing documents, FIND can help adopted people and their families make contact with each other.
+As well as accessing documents, the Service can help adopted people and their families make contact with each other.
 We work in partnership with other adoption information service providers and agencies that provide services to the adoption community.

 Who can apply for information?

-- natural relatives: aunts, uncles, grandparents or siblings, whether of whole or half-blood relationship to the adopted person.
+- Natural relatives: aunts, uncles, grandparents or siblings of the adopted person

 - Adoptive parents.